RyanPrax/blackjack/README.md

 - The cards are drawn randomly to simulate a high-deck casino game

 # blackjack_data_predictions_automated
-- This folder is a Visual Studio Code project folder, the code only runs in debug mode, I am not sure why but I am working on fixing it
+- This folder is a Visual Studio Code project folder
 - Specify an excel file to write the data of the games.
 Select whether or not you want to hit or stand for the number of hands by uncommenting the hit() or stand() methods